-The cornea is surprisingly resilient, but is still susceptible to many different conditions.
+The cornea is surprisingly resilient but is still susceptible to many different conditions.
 Common corneal conditions include:

 - Corneal abrasion.
 Corneal abrasions refer to scratches on the surface of the eye.
 Small scratches that only penetrate the epithelium will usually heal without any damage to vision.
 If the scratch penetrates beyond the Bowman’s layer, scarring can occur, which can impact vision.

 - Keratoconus.
-Keratoconus is progressive corneal dystrophy.
+Keratoconus is a progressive corneal dystrophy.
 In patients with keratoconus, the cornea begins to take on a cone-like shape and bulges forward.
 This causes extremely blurry vision and gets worse over time.

 - Dry eyes.
 Dry eye syndrome is one of the most common conditions in the US.
-Dry eye syndrome causes red, irritated, itchy and dry feeling eyes.
+Dry eye syndrome causes red, irritated, itchy, and dry feeling eyes.
 This is most commonly due to meibomian gland dysfunction, which causes poor tear quality.

 Here at Bowden Eye & Associates, we take pride in offering the best corneal procedures available.
 These procedures include: